-Students have the right to cancel their contract for enrollment (withdraw from the program) at Five Branches University and obtain a refund of charges paid through attendance at the first class session, or the seventh calendar day after enrollment, whichever is later.
-To do so they must submit a Withdrawal form to the Registrar's Office by the stipulated deadline.
-If they are unable to do so, a letter, e-mail or fax addressed to the Registrar with the Student's signature stating cancellation of enrollment will be accepted.
+Students have the right to withdraw from Five Branches University.
+To do so they must obtain a Withdrawal form from the Registrar's Office.
+If they are unable to do so, a letter, email or fax addressed to the Registrar with the Student's signature stating your cancellation of enrollment will be accepted.